Coolapk-Code9527/Rin-Blog/README.md

 19. Smart tag coloring system that automatically assigns visually distinct colors to different tags
 20. Rich content metadata with helpful indicators for article freshness, status, and importance
 21. Mobile-optimized UI with compact design and adaptive elements
+22. macOS-style loading animation system with colorful breathing effects and lightweight circular indicators
-22. For more features, please refer to https://xeu.life
+23. For more features, please refer to https://xeu.life

 # User Interface
 - **Responsive Navigation**: Adapts seamlessly to different screen sizes with optimized layouts for desktop, tablet, and mobile devices